Housiadas/sensing-analog-values-IoT/README.md

 * Barometric sensor arduino BMP180.
 * Wireless serial transceiver module HC12.

+### Raspberry pi configuration.
+The raspberry pi was setted up as a MQTT broker.
+Eclipse Mosquitto message broker was used, which is lightweight and is suitable for use on all devices from low power single board computers to full servers.

+* Raspberry pi connected to a pc via putty.

 ### HC12 module and connection.
 HC-12 wireless serial communication module is a new-generation multichannel embedded wireless data transmission module.
 Its wireless working frequency band is 433.4-473.0MHz, multiple channels can be set, with the stepping of 400 KHz, and there are 100 channels in total.
-The maximum transmitting power of the module is 100mW (20dBm), the receiving sensitivity is -117dBm at a baud rate of 5,000bps in the air, and the communication distance is 1,000m in open space.
+The maximum transmitting power of the module is 100mW (20dBm).

 * Supply voltage: 3.2V to 5.5VDC.
 * Communication distance: 1,000m in the open space.